 Towards the end of December, we experience the winter solstice.
 This is where we sink into the longest night, which is preceded by the shortest day of the year.
 This is a great time to reflect on the challenges of this year, and to celebrate what is to come.
 Our natural world reminds us that we should not be afraid to step into the darkness, as it is a period in which we are asked to turn inward, and seek our deeper truths.
 In the darkness, our senses are heightened, and we are more aware and present.
 However, following the solstice, the days begin to grow longer again, as we slowly creep closer to spring.

-Nature reminds us that the darkness does not last forever, and that the light and abundance and growth will always return again.
-It is this duality that we honor at this time.
-And it is at this time we can process the year that was 2020, grieve, and examine how it changed us, but also celebrate the light that is coming for us so very soon.
+Nature reminds us that the darkness does not last forever and that the light and abundance and growth will always return again.
+It is this duality that we honor at this time and celebrates the light that is coming for us so very soon.

 There is also the coziness of quiet evenings, accompanied by the crackle of a warm fire, the comfort of a fuzzy blanket, cheesy holiday movies that feel like old friends, and a hot beverage to warm your hands.